-Fortunately, no matter where you may be in the foreclosure process, you’ll still have option open to you.😉Perhaps more options than you realize.
-There are many strategies that are open to you, and that could help you avoid foreclosure, or at least weather the storm (and get out the other end with minimal damage to your credit score).
-These are legal strategies you can implement to help you resolve your foreclosure issues quickly, so that you can move on with your life.
+Fortunately, no matter where you may be in the foreclosure process, you’ll still have options open to you.
+Perhaps more options than you realize.
+There are many options to avoid foreclosure that are open to you.
+And these could help you avoid foreclosure altogether, or at least weather the storm (so you can get out the other end with minimal damage to your credit score).
+These are legal strategies you can implement to help you resolve your foreclosure issues quickly so that you can move on with your life.

 Strategy #1: Work out a deal with your lender

-The first strategy is called a “foreclosure workout”.
+The first strategy is called a “foreclosure workout agreement”.
 In a foreclosure workout, you’ll sit down with your lender and explain your situation.
 This includes telling them about your inability to follow through on your current mortgage payment agreement due to new financial constraints and limitations.
-However, you also need to make sure that you express your commitment to do whatever you can, so that you pay back your debt.
-If they don’t sense this commitment from you, they won’t agree to restructuring your mortgage agreement.
+However, you also need to make sure that you express your commitment to do whatever you can so that you pay back your debt.
+If they don’t sense this commitment from you, they won’t agree to restructure your mortgage agreement.

 Contrary to popular belief, lenders don’t want to foreclose!
 They play in the money game, not the real estate industry.
 As such, they are happy when customers pay their mortgage loans, and will usually help you to ensure that you continue with your payments.
 This might include a temporary reprieve on your monthly payments, or it might include a catch-up strategy (where your outstanding mortgage payments are spread out over a longer time).
 They might even agree to a restructuring of the outstanding amounts that you owe.